Measurement-induced criticality in $\mathbb{Z}_2$-symmetric quantum automaton circuits: Introduction

-Unlike the conventional measurement induced phase transition in which there is an area law entangled phase when the measurement rate $p$ is larger than some critical threshold $p_c$, here we observe a critical {\it phase}, characterized by logarithmic entanglement scaling when $p>p_c$.
+Unlike the conventional measurement-induced phase transition in which there is an area-law entangled phase when the measurement rate $p$ is larger than some critical threshold $p_c$, here we observe a critical {\it phase}, characterized by logarithmic entanglement scaling when $p>p_c$.
 Specifically, this phase has dynamical exponent $z=2$ and is protected by the combination of the $\mathbb{Z}_2$ symmetry and the special features of the QA circuit.
-We show that the underlying bit strings have diffusive dynamics, and provide an interpretation of the critical entanglement scaling in terms of the two-species particle model.
+We show that the underlying bit-strings have diffusive dynamics, and provide an interpretation of the critical entanglement scaling in terms of the two-species particle model.
 We further analyze the purification dynamics starting from a mixed density matrix with extensive entropy\cite{Gullans_2020}.
 We find that when $p>p_c$, the entropy decays diffusively in time which is consistent with the entanglement dynamics results.

 The rest of the paper is organized as follows.
 In Sec.~\ref{sec:QA}, we construct a hybrid QA circuit with $\mathbb{Z}_2$ symmetry.
 We numerically compute the entanglement entropy for this circuit in Sec.~\ref{Sec: EE} in terms of a Clifford stabilizer representation.
 In addition, we provide an interpretation of second R\'enyi entropy in terms of classical particle model.
 In Sec.~\ref{Sec: PT}, we analyze the purification dynamics and find that the results for critical point and critical phase are consistent with that in Sec.~\ref{Sec: EE}.
 We summarize our results in Sec.~\ref{sec:concl}.